-There's a reason why so many entrepreneurs apply for credit cards designed specifically for business: These small business credit card offers often come with lucrative rewards programs.
+There's a reason why so many entrepreneurs apply for credit cards designed specifically for business: These small business credit cards often come with lucrative rewards programs.
 And because many business owners use their credit cards to buy a steady stream of costly equipment and supplies, they can quickly rack up the points they need to qualify for airline tickets or large cash-back bonuses.

 The key to choosing the right business rewards card?
 It remains the same as choosing the right personal credit card: You need to consider a card's interest rate and annual fees.
 You need, too, to look closely at the penalties a card might levy against you if you miss a payment or send a payment in late.
+You also need to understand your own spending habits and your expectations for the perks and features of a credit card.

 "There are many business rewards cards that have great perks," says Kevin Gallegos, vice president of Phoenix operations for Freedom Financial Network.
 "But sometimes these perks are offset by annual fees.
 Others might come with high interest rates.
 You need to look at the whole card, and not just the rewards program, when you're looking for the right card for your business."